CaliosD/CDAdvanceFilter/README.md

 ##### Optimization:

-- Auto-correct for range type. eg: type "5 - 1" in normal range, auto-correct it to "1 - 5" after clicking "Confirm" button.
+~~- Auto-correct for range type. eg: type "5 - 1" in normal range, auto-correct it to "1 - 5" after clicking "Confirm" button.~~
-- The same for date range type.
+~~- The same for date range type.~~